One of the most tragic things that can happen to a person is to let discouragement define and defeat him.

 Nursing grievances and harboring grudges certainly does not befit the child of God, given the blessings he or she enjoys in Jesus Christ.
 Paul breaks into a marvelous eulogy of praise as he enumerates these blessings in the first chapter of Ephesians.
 “Blessed be the God and Father of our Lord Jesus Christ, who has blessed us in Christ with every spiritual blessing in the heavenly places,” he says as he goes on to describe the blessings that belong to believers.
 These include adoption into God’s family (v 5), redemption through the blood of Christ (v 7), forgiveness of our sins (v 7), union with Christ (v 10), an eternal inheritance (v 11), and the indwelling presence of the Holy Spirit (v 13).
 Then he goes on to pray that the Ephesians will lay hold of these blessings, “I do not cease to give thanks for you, remembering you in my prayers, that the God of our Lord Jesus Christ, the Father of glory, may give you a spirit of wisdom and of revelation in the knowledge of him, having the eyes of your hearts enlightened, that you may know what is the hope to which he has called you, what are the riches of his glorious inheritance in the saints, and what is the immeasurable greatness of his power toward us who believe” (v 16-19).

 These blessings have been secured for us by Jesus Christ, though we will not realize them fully until we are with Christ in heaven.
-But that does not make them less real.
+But that does not make them any less real.
 In the meantime, Jesus said, “In the world you will have tribulation.
 But take heart; I have overcome the world” (John 16:33).
 Jesus promises us that life will be difficult because we are aliens in a hostile world.
 Yet the Apostle Paul can say, “No temptation has overtaken you that is not common to man.
 God is faithful, and he will not let you be tempted beyond your ability, but with the temptation will also provide the way of escape, that you may be able to endure it” (1 Cor 10:13).
+In his letter to the church at Rome he says, “we are more than conquerors through him who loved us.”
+(Rom 8:37).
 There are many examples in scripture of saints who have endured abandonment by their families (Joseph), multiple catastrophes (Job), torture (Samson), beatings, imprisonment, shipwreck (Paul), and betrayal (David).
 None of these wallowed in their misfortunes.
 All were commended for their faith.

 God tells us to be strong in the face of adversity.
 He said to Joshua “be strong and of good courage” when he went up against the inhabitants of Canaan, a people far greater in number and much larger in size.
 Paul told Timothy, “You then, my child, be strengthened by the grace that is in Christ Jesus” (2 Tim 2:2).
 Hebrews describes the men of faith this way, “And what more shall I say?
 For time would fail me to tell of Gideon, Barak, Samson, Jephthah, of David and Samuel and the prophets— who through faith conquered kingdoms, enforced justice, obtained promises, stopped the mouths of lions, quenched the power of fire, escaped the edge of the sword, were made strong out of weakness, became mighty in war, put foreign armies to flight” (Heb 11:32-34).
 These men were not incapacitated by misfortune or undone by their hardships.
 They overcame adversity through faith in their service to God.